 Set the thermostat to higher temperatures when you’re away from home or asleep, and program it to start cooling before you return or wake up.
 This way, you can enjoy a comfortable environment while minimizing energy consumption during periods of low activity.

-• Programming the thermostat to start cooling before you return or wake up allows you to enjoy a comfortable environment while minimizing energy usage during periods of low activity.
+- Programming the thermostat to start cooling before you return or wake up helps you enjoy a comfortable environment while minimizing energy use during periods of low activity.

-• By adjusting the indoor temperature settings based on your schedule, you can effectively manage cooling costs and reduce energy usage.
+- By adjusting indoor temperature settings to your schedule, you can effectively manage cooling costs and reduce energy use.

 Use Smart Thermostats

-Smart thermostats are a great way to improve your air conditioner efficiency and reduce energy costs.
-They allow you to set temperatures in different parts of the house and allow for more precise temperature control than traditional thermostats.
+Smart thermostats are a great way to improve your air conditioner’s efficiency and reduce energy costs.
+They let you set temperatures in different parts of the house, providing more precise temperature control than traditional thermostats.

-Additionally, they come with features such as geofencing that automatically adjust the temperature when you leave or enter the house so that you don’t waste energy cooling an empty space.
+Additionally, they include features such as geofencing that automatically adjust the temperature when you leave or enter the house, so you don’t waste energy cooling empty spaces.

 3. Install Energy-Efficient Windows and Doors